Mary Eaton: Film career

+Glorifying the American Girl (1929) was to be a spectacular, all-talking extravaganza worthy of Ziegfeld (who receives screen credit), with musical pageants filmed in Technicolor.
+Paramount gave Eaton the starring role of an ambitious shopgirl who goes into show business and fights her way to the top, with little regard for her friends and colleagues.
+Eaton's singing and dancing routines, including her signature pirouette sequence, were featured, but they couldn't overcome her limited screen personality.
+Her speaking voice on film was a carefully affected, high-pitched twitter that enunciated dialogue carefully, probably a remnant of her stage training.
+Her actual speaking voice, without the affectation and in a lower, more realistic range, can be heard briefly in Glorifying the American Girl.
+The film was completed in June 1929 but Paramount executives considered it too weak to release, and shot new footage of celebrities Eddie Cantor.
+Helen Morgan, and Rudy Vallée to bolster it.
+After a terrible preview, Paramount actually sneaked the film out in late 1929 to smaller towns, hoping to attract curious audiences with Broadway luster, and avoiding a New York premiere until early 1930.
+Critics panned it and audiences stayed away.
+The film's commercial failure abruptly halted Eaton's screen career.

 Personal life

 Many of the Eaton siblings, including Mary, found their careers waning in the early 1930s.
 She made her final stage appearance in 1932.
 Beset by career woes and three consecutive difficult marriages, Eaton struggled with alcoholism.
 Although her siblings tried to intervene on numerous occasions, and she entered rehabilitation programs several times, she was unable to overcome her alcohol addiction.

 Eaton married Millard Webb (her director of Glorifying the American Girl) in the summer of 1929.
 At the time of her death she was married to actor Eddie Laughton.

 Eaton died at age 47 in Hollywood, California of a heart attack.
-She was buried in Forest Lawn Cemetery in Los Angeles alongside other members of the Eaton family.